The best time for parents to go back to work is dictated by nature. You don’t have to overthink things too much once you’ve run the financial numbers.

 My son’s rejections have actually enabled me to feel happier overall because I now have more guilt-free freedom to do as I please.
 Further, he is getting what he wants – to be left alone.
 What a win-win!

-Nature Will Determine The Best Time To Go Back To Work
+Nature Will Determine The Best Time For Parents To Go Back To Work

 By going back to work when your child starts rejecting your love, you are making your child realize how truly loving you actually are.
 All too often we take the people in our lives for granted.
 Kids are no different.